lensapp/lens-extension-samples/styling-sass-sample/README.md

 # Lens "Styling with Sass" Sample Extension

-Simple Lens extension that modifies basic ["Hello World"](../helloworld-sample) one by using Sass styles.
+Simple Lens extension that modifies basic ["Hello World"](../helloworld-sample) sample by using Sass styles.

 [Sass](https://github.com/sass/sass) is an superset of CSS with ability to add nesting rules, variables, mixins, conditions and much more.
 It is one of the ways for styling your Lens extensions.